nodeca/nodeca/docs/nodeca-technical/router.md

 ## Mounting Applications

-You can "mount" API tree nodes (or some of your routes) under different domain name and/or paths.
+You can "mount" API tree nodes under different domain name and/or paths.

+**NOTICE** You can mount only "first-level" nodes, e.g. `forum`, `blog`, etc.

 ``` yaml
 ---